mirror/chromium/components/viz/common/quads/README.md

 The root of the structure for submitting frames is CompositorFrame.
-Viz-specific types that are included in the CompositorFrame are all part of this directory, including RenderPass, DrawQuads and SharedQuadState.
+Viz-specific types that are included in the CompositorFrame are all part of this directory, including cc::RenderPass, cc::DrawQuads and SharedQuadState.